 Dante' has extensive courtroom and trial experience and enjoys the reputation of being a tenacious litigator in the representation of his clients.
 Dante's negotiation skills have also served his clients well over the years, yielding results in the hundreds of millions of dollars.
 In 2000, Dante' negotiated a $75 million contract for former client and NFL Hall of Fame wide receiver Randy Moss.
 At the time, it was the largest salary negotiated for a wide receiver in NFL history.
 More recently, as lead negotiator, Dante' impressively resolved three separate class action/mass tort cases with financial recovery totaling, in the aggregate, more than $375 million.

 Dante' is a native of Charleston and resides there with his wife, Teri.
-They have four children and four grandchildren.
+They have four children and five grandchildren.
 Dante’ enjoys vacationing with his family and extended family.
-Because he previously conquered his own difficulties with substance abuse and has become an inspiration to others, Dante' spends a considerable amount of his free time helping members of the community that struggle with substance abuse.
+Because he previously conquered his own difficulties with substance abuse and has become an inspiration to others, Dante' spends a considerable amount of his free time helping members of the community who struggle with substance abuse.
 He has spoken to numerous recovery groups, jail populations, patients at treatment facilities, and professional assistance programs.
 Dante’ was the keynote speaker at the inaugural West Virginia Judicial and Lawyer Assistance Program retreat in April 2019.
 He has also visited Mount Olive Correctional Complex as part of a Prison Ministry and brought his message of faith, hope, and perseverance to the inmates.
-Dante' attends church at Maranatha Fellowship and is a supporter of the Fellowship of Christian Athletes.
+Dante' regularly supports Maranatha Fellowship, the Fellowship of Christian Athletes, the Kanawha Valley Fellowship Home, youth sports, and various local 12-step recovery groups.
 He also competes in local tennis events and has a standing game every Saturday morning.